nebulasio/nebPay.js/doc/NebPay_Introduction.md

 	},
 	qrcode: {
 		showQRCode: false,      //Whether to display QR code information
-		container: undefined    //Specifies the canvas container that displays the QR code.
+		container: undefined,    //Specifies the canvas container that displays the QR code.
-	},
+		completeTip: undefined, // string of complete payment tip
+		cancelTip: undefined // string of cancel payment tip },
+	extension: {
+		openExtension: true //set if need show extension payment mode },
+	mobile: {
+		showInstallTip: true,
+		installTip: undefined // string of install NASNano tip },

 	// callback is the server address that records tx results (the results is uploaded by wallet App)
-	// we provided tx results query server for testnet and mainnet, and there is a limits to the query frequency.(should less than 6 times per minute)
+	// we provided tx results query server for testnet and mainnet, and there is a limits to the query frequency.(should less than 20 times per minute)
 	//callback: NebPay.config.mainnetUrl,     //tx result query server for mainnet
 	callback: NebPay.config.testnetUrl, //tx result query server for testnet